Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 As an admin user I want to :
 - update calender : to add, delete or make changes to up coming events
-- update latest news : to add new info and remove old to keep societ informed on the magic world.
 - update gallery : add new images to show current look and feel of society

 ## Action Plan